javierbarbero/SpatialDependence.jl/docs/src/lspatialautocorrelation.md

 | `:H`   | High        | Cluster of high values                 |
 | `:L`   | Low         | Cluster of low values                  |

-The category to which heach observation is assigned can be retrieved with the `assignments` function:
+The category to which each observation is assigned can be retrieved with the `assignments` function:
 ```@example lscor
-assignments(lcguerry)
+assignments(goguerry)
 ```

 ## Significance